 0%

-COGx Empowers Students with practical strategies to focus, manage distractions, and take control of their learning.
+COGx empowers students with practical strategies to focus, manage distractions, and take control of their learning.

 Understanding their own attention patterns, recognizing distractions, and learning how to refocus when attention drifts.